 Some quick links to frequent questions we get about the Leatherman’s Loop: [REGISTRATION INFO] | [Directions can be found here] |[No Same Day Registration] [Lottery FAQ]|[Can I Transfer/Defer/Refund my entry] | [I can't believe I missed registration, why didn't I get an email?] | [Latest Loop news]

-Race entry fee is $35 and includes county parking fee of $10.
-Race T-shirts are optional and cost is $20 (why?) including credit card fee.
+Race entry fee is $37 and includes county parking fee of $10.
+Race T-shirts are optional and cost is +$20 (why?).
+Both costs include credit card fee.
+Registration is by Loop Lottery.
 You will be charged immediately upon selection if you are selected in the lottery.